22 Reasons Why You Should Become an MRI Technologist

 During classroom instruction, you’ll be introduced to a range of medical terminology and conditions.
 Next time you’re watching your favorite medical flick or show, you’ll understand almost every medical term they use.

 Be sure to share the knowledge with your friends and offer to decipher all the strange medical jargon they can’t figure out themselves.

-25. You Can Complete Your Education in 2 Years
+22. Complete Your Education in 2 Years